In this article, I’m going to show you how to add a new hard drive to a Linux environment.

 Create mount point

-To creating mount point we need a directory, so firstly we creating a directory.
+To create a mount point we need a directory, so firstly we create a directory.

-Now we can mount this partition ocptehcnology directory, use the following commands.
+Now we can mount this partition ocptechnology directory, using the following commands.

 #mount /dev/sdb1 /ocptechnology --- For mount /dev/sdb1 partition with /ocptechnology directory.